Our Beginnings Run Deep

 2005

-North Carolina House and Senate pass, and Governor signs bill to create Hickory Nut Gorge State Park.
+The North Carolina House and Senate pass and the Governor signs a bill to create Hickory Nut Gorge State Park.

 2006

-1000 acre Chimney Rock Park offered for sale to the public for $55 million.
-State of North Carolina had offered $20 million.
+The 1000-acre Chimney Rock Park offered for sale to the public for $55 million.
+The state of North Carolina had offered $20 million.

 2007

-The state of North Carolina purchased the 996 acres Chimney Rock Park from the Morse family.
+The state of North Carolina purchases the 996-acre Chimney Rock Park from the Morse family for $24 million.

 2009

-Spearheaded by Mayor Barbara Meliski, an amphitheater to be known as, "The Gathering Place" was completed in downtown Chimney Rock and hosted an inaugural town celebration and pig roast.
+Spearheaded by Chimney Rock Mayor Barbara Meliski, an amphitheater to be known as "The Gathering Place" was completed in downtown Chimney Rock and hosted an inaugural town celebration and pig roast.

 2011